-Given that the Beats Flex cost half as much as the BeatsX, I was prepared for a drop in sound quality, but that isn’t the case: They sound great.
+Given that the Beats Flex cost $30 less than the BeatsX, I was prepared for a drop in sound quality, but that isn’t the case: They sound great.

 For the price, these things rock.

-Not only do they compare very closely to the BeatsX, with an even more bass-forward sound signature, but they also sound very close to the AirPods Pro, which are five times more expensive.
+Not only do they compare very closely to the BeatsX, with an even more bass-forward sound signature, but they also sound very close to the AirPods Pro, which are nearly four times more expensive.

 They don’t quite match the AirPods Pro in terms of the width and depth of their soundstage — the Flex keep things a little closer to your head — but again, for the price, these things rock.
-To get a truly noticeable improvement in audio quality, you’ll need to spend between $200-$300.
+To get a truly noticeable improvement in audio quality, you’ll need to spend between $200 to $300.